SandraFernandz/LeadTracker/README.md

 I hope you enjoy it!

 Please, feel free to contact me with any improvements or ideas.
-I will love to connect.
+I will love to connect!